Bumped12/Bumped12/README.md

-- 🔭 I’m currently working on Sopify Projects
-- 🌱 I’m currently learning Javascript
+- I’m currently learning how to not suck at programming
-- 💬 Ask me about Shopify Store Setup
-- 📫 How to reach me: ...